eomii/rules_ll/docs/index.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/6822/badge)](https://bestpractices.coreinfrastructure.org/projects/6822)

-An upstream Clang/LLVM-based Bazel toolchain for modern C++ and heterogeneous programming.
+An upstream Clang/LLVM-based toolchain for contemporary C++ and heterogeneous programming.

-## Features

-- A toolchain that uses Clang/LLVM from the [`llvm-bazel-overlay`](https://github.com/llvm/llvm-project/tree/main/utils/bazel)
-  and extends it with custom overlays.
-- Clang-tidy to help you write your programs.
-- Sanitizers to help you find subtle bugs.
-- Toolchains to target Nvidia GPUs with HIP or CUDA.
-- C++ module support to improve your compile times.
-- Basic OpenMP CPU support.
+This project interleaves Nix and Bazel with opinionated Starlark rules for C++.
+Purpose-built for the bleeding edge.
+Reproducible and hermetic beyond Bazel's dependency graph.

 ## Links